Peace Cross, Woolton is a Grade II listed building in the Liverpool local planning authority area, England. First listed on 15 March 2018. Memorial.

 Description

-First World War memorial commemorating the peace of Armistice Day, around 1919, designed by Robert Gladstone.
+The Peace Cross in Woolton is a First World War memorial commemorating the peace of Armistice Day, created around 1919 by designer Robert Gladstone.

-DESCRIPTION: the cross is located just outside the churchyard of the Church of St Peter alongside Church Road and is aligned with the church's east window.
-It is constructed of red sandstone set upon a rectangular plinth and has a Celtic cross design with carved Art Nouveau foliate decoration on both the front and rear faces that winds up to the cross head.
-The lower part of the decoration with its simple foliage represents pleasant and normal times in life before war.
-This then changes to a crown of thorns representing the agony and horror of war, which in turn becomes flower buds arranged around the top of the cross that represent the possibilities offered by peace.
-Below the carved decoration on each front and rear face is large relief lettering that reads 'PEACE', and at the base of each face is the inscribed date '11 November 1918'.
+Constructed from red sandstone, the cross is situated just outside the churchyard of the Church of St Peter, aligned with the church's east window.
+It features a Celtic cross design adorned with carved Art Nouveau foliate decoration on both the front and rear faces, which winds up to the cross head.
+The lower part of the decoration, with its simple foliage, symbolizes the pleasant and normal times in life before war.
+This transitions to a crown of thorns, representing the agony and horror of war, and culminates in flower buds at the top of the cross, symbolizing the possibilities offered by peace.
+Below the carved decoration on each face, large relief lettering spells out 'PEACE', and at the base of each face is the inscribed date '11 November 1918'.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.